tolitius/boot-check/README.md

 ## Why

-To be able to compose multiple code analyzers as [Boot tasks](https://github.com/boot-clj/boot/wiki/Tasks):
+To be able to reach out to multiple code analyzers as well as compose them as [Boot tasks](https://github.com/boot-clj/boot/wiki/Tasks):

 ```clojure
 (require '[tolitius.boot-check :as check])